KnapsackPro/docs.knapsackpro.com/_posts/2021-03-16-auto-scaling-buildkite-ci-build-agents-for-rspec-run-parallel-jobs-in-minutes-instead-of-hours.md

   * or simply the CI provider has not started your job yet
   * or maybe you have not enough available machines in the pool of available agents

-There can be many reasons that disrupt how the work is spread between parallel nodes.
+Multiple things can disrupt the spread of work between parallel nodes.

 Our ultimate goal is to ensure all machines finish work at a similar time because this means every machine got no more no less work to their available capabilities.
 This means, if a machine started work very late it will run only a small part of the tests.
 If another machine started work very early it will run more tests.
 This will even out the ending time between parallel machines.
 All this is possible thanks to Queue Mode in knapsack_pro Ruby gem, it will take care of running tests in parallel for you.
 [Queue Mode splits test files dynamically between parallel jobs to ensure the jobs completes at the same time](/2020/how-to-speed-up-ruby-and-javascript-tests-with-ci-parallelisation).